-Harvey Weinstein will be charged with rape, source says
+Harvey Weinstein is arrested on rape charges

 Dozens of women have come forward publicly to accuse Weinstein of misconduct after reports in The New York Times and The New Yorker in 2017 about his treatment of women, including actresses with whom he worked.

-Two of those women, Asia Argento and Ashley Judd, on Thursday tweeted an article about Weinstein turning himself in.
+Two of those women, Asia Argento and Ashley Judd, tweeted an article Thursday about Weinstein turning himself in.
 Paz de la Huerta, another Weinstein accuser, declined to comment on the news.

 The women said Weinstein threatened to ruin their careers if they went public with their accounts.
 On Thursday, New York Times reporter Jodi Kantor recounted in a tweet some of his threats and declared "not anymore."